silverstripe/silverstripe-staticpublishqueue/README.md

 see the detailed guide below.

 ### Set up cron job
+ - SilverStripe 3.1 (for a module that works with 3.0, see the 1.0 branch)
+ - A Linux or Mac web-server

+### Set up cron job
 Run the following on the command line from the web-root folder of your SilverStripe installation:

 	php staticpublishqueue/scripts/create_cachedir.php